 The deadline for student submissions is June 3.
 To submit, click here. to Questions?
 Contact Laura McGinnis at email@example.com

-Thank you to Science Node's sponsors and those who have supported International Science Grid This Week (iSGTW) in the past.
+Thank to you our sponsors, who have supported us since the transition from International Science Grid This Week (iSGTW) into Science Node in 2015.
 We are incredibly grateful.

 Disclaimer: While Science Node ™ does its best to provide complete and up-to-date information, it does not warrant that the information is error-free and disclaims all liability with respect to results from the use of the information.